greg-js/arch-wiki-man/README.md

 awman -k wayland
 ```

 The familiar `-k` or `--apropos` option causes searches to scan the contents for a match as well.
-This option makes searches run significantly slower.
+It's worth noting that this option makes searches run significantly slower.

 ## Open in a browser